gvwilson/sensibleadventures/iffy/iffy.md

 glanced at her as she went by but didn't say anything.
 Iffy didn't expect them to.
-*At least they don't cross their fingers and spit,* she thought, remembering the first time she tried to make friends in town.
+*At least they don't cross their fingers and spit,* she thought, remembering the times she had tried to make friends with other docksiders.
 Sailors were superstitious, and she was a sole survivor.
 Nobody looked at her sidelong and whispered like they had when the loss of her family's ship was still fresh,